iterative/dvc.org/static/docs/commands-reference/install.md

 `dvc commit`.

-**Push** Sharing data across environments and making changes to remote storage is done by this command.
-This command searches for changed .dvc files and stages them for consultation.
+**Push** Sharing data across environments and making changes to remote storage is done by `dvc push`.
+This command searches for all DVC-files from current workspace and stages them for consultation.
 Using checksums it finds for existing entries in the remote cache.
-After that it uploads the cache files to the remote.
+After that `dvc push` uploads files from cache that are missing on the remote.

-The installed Git hook automates reminding `dvc push` and corresponds to the remote and uploads files from local repository to remote cache not from other versions or branches.
+The installed Git hook automates executing `dvc push` and corresponds to the remote and uploads files from local repository to remote cache not from other versions or branches.